 Basic Space Science Education is the field concerned with sharing the knowledge of astronomy and space science and process with individuals not traditionally considered part of the scientific community.
 The learners may be children, college students, or adults within the general public.
 I am interested in propgating this among young Africans especially females among them from countries where there is little or no access to proper scientific education.

-My name is Adaeze Ibik, a graduate student of the David A. Dunlap Department of Astronomy and Astrophysics, University of Toronto, Canada.
+My name is Adaeze Ibik, a doctorate candidate of the David A. Dunlap Department of Astronomy and Astrophysics, University of Toronto, Canada.

 One of the keys of great people is their disloyalty to any information that does not produce results.